2000–01 Philadelphia 76ers season

 The 2000–01 Philadelphia 76ers season was the 52nd season for the Philadelphia 76ers in the National Basketball Association, and their 38th season in Philadelphia, Pennsylvania.

+Season summary

+Off-season

+For the season, the 76ers slightly updated their home and road uniforms, which would remain in use until 2007.

+Regular season

-The 76ers won their first ten games of the regular season, and held a 36–14 record at the All-Star break.
+The 76ers won their first ten games of the regular season, and later on held a 36–14 record at the All-Star break.
 At mid-season, the team traded Theo Ratliff, Toni Kukoč, and Nazr Mohammed to the Atlanta Hawks in exchange for All-Star center Dikembe Mutombo.
-However, prior to the trade, Ratliff was sidelined due to a season-ending wrist injury after 50 games; Ratliff averaged 12.4 points, 8.3 rebounds and 3.7 blocks per game before the trade.
+However, prior to the trade, Ratliff was sidelined due to a season-ending wrist injury after 50 games; before the trade, Ratliff averaged 12.4 points, 8.3 rebounds and 3.7 blocks per game.
 The 76ers finished in first place in the Atlantic Division with a 56–26 record, which earned them the first seed in the Eastern Conference; it was the team's first 50-win season since 1989–90, and also their best regular season record since 1984–85.
-Head coach Larry Brown was named the NBA Coach of the Year, after leading his team to a 7-game improvement over the previous season.
+Head coach Larry Brown was named the NBA Coach of the Year, after leading the 76ers to a seven-game improvement over the previous season.
 The 76ers had the fifth best team defensive rating in the NBA.

 All-Star guard Allen Iverson averaged 31.1 points, 4.6 assists and 2.5 steals per game, leading the league in both scoring and steals; he was named to the All-NBA First Team, and was named the NBA Most Valuable Player of the Year for his accomplishments, beating Tim Duncan and Shaquille O'Neal by a wide margin.
-In addition, Mutombo played in 26 games for the 76ers after the trade, averaging 11.7 points, 12.4 rebounds and 2.5 blocks per game, and was named the NBA Defensive Player of the Year for the fourth time, and was also named to the All-NBA Second Team, and to the NBA All-Defensive First Team, while Aaron McKie averaged 11.6 points, 5.0 assists and 1.4 steals per game, and was named the NBA Sixth Man of the Year.
-Meanwhile, Tyrone Hill provided the team with 9.6 points and 9.0 rebounds per game, Eric Snow contributed 9.8 points, 7.5 assists and 1.5 steals per game, but only played just 50 games due to a stress fracture in his right ankle, and George Lynch provided with 8.4 points and 7.2 rebounds per game.
+In addition, Mutombo averaged 11.7 points, 12.4 rebounds and 2.5 blocks per game in 26 games after the trade, and was named the NBA Defensive Player of the Year for the fourth time, and was also named to the All-NBA Second Team and to the NBA All-Defensive First Team, while Aaron McKie provided the team with 11.6 points, 5.0 assists and 1.4 steals per game, and was named the NBA Sixth Man of the Year.
+Meanwhile, Tyrone Hill provided with 9.6 points and 9.0 rebounds per game, Eric Snow contributed 9.8 points, 7.5 assists and 1.5 steals per game, but only played just 50 games due to a stress fracture in his right ankle, and George Lynch averaged 8.4 points and 7.2 rebounds per game.